brendan-duncan/dart_fbx/README.md

 # FBX #

-** THIS LIBRARY IS WORK-IN-PROGRESS.
-THE API IS NOT FINAL, AND IS NOT YET INTENDED FOR GENERAL USE. **

 ## Introduction ##

 A parser for .FBX format in Dart.
 An FBX file supports geometry and animation